Sanni Ahola: International play

 Ahola was selected to the Finnish roster for the 2023 IIHF Women's World Championship on 20 March 2023, alongside goaltenders Anni Keisala and Emilia Kyrkkö.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.

 Personal life

 Ahola was born on 3 June 2000 to Riikka and Jukka Ahola in Helsinki, Finland.
 She attended the sports high school of the North Haaga Community School in the Haaga district of Helsinki.

 She holds a degree in biology with a specialization in biodiversity, ecology and evolution from St. Cloud State University.